deegsca-org/bqm2/README.md

 respectively.

 ### generated date based vars
-In order to support many different formats for date sequences, bqm2 generates template variables representing the year, month, day, and hour components of any of the 3 date base key types
+In order to support different formats for date sequences, bqm2 generates template variables representing the
+- year e.g 2023
+- month e.g 12
+- 3 char month strings i.e. upper, lower, and camel e.g. DEC, dec, and Dec
+- day e.g 1-31
+- hour e.g 0-23

+components of any of the 3 date base key types

 - yyyymm
 - yyyymmdd
 - yyyymmddhh

-So if foo_yyyymm = -1 and that is 202112 then the generated vars
+So if foo_yyyymm = -1 and that is actually 202112, then the generated vars are

 - yyyymm_yyyy = 2021
+- yyyymm_yy = 21
 - yyyymm_mm = 12
+- yyyymm_MMM = DEC
+- yyyymm_mmm = dec
+- yyyymm_Mmm = Dec
+- yyyymm_qm1_mm = 10 (the 1st month of the current quarter)
+- yyyymm_qm2_mm = 11 (the 2nd month of the quarter 1-month prior to yyyymm)
+- yyyymm_qm3_mm = 12 (the 3rd month of the quarter 2-months prior to yyyymm)
+- yyyymm_qm1_yyyy = 2021 (the year of 1st month of the quarter of yyyymmdd)
+- yyyymm_qm2_yyyy = 2020 (the year of the 2nd month of the quarter 1-month prior to yyyymmdd)
+- yyyymm_qm3_yyyy = 2020 (the year of the 3rd month of the quarter 2-months prior to yyyymmdd)
+- yyyymm_qm1_MMM = OCT (the uppercased 3 char 1st month of the current quarter)
+- yyyymm_qm2_MMM = NOV (the uppercased 3 char 2nd month of the quarter 1-month prior to yyyymm)
+- yyyymm_qm3_MMM = DEC (the uppercased 3 char 3rd month of the quarter 2-months prior to yyyymm)
+- yyyymm_qm1_yy = 21 (the last 2 digits of year of 1st month of the quarter of yyyymm)
+- yyyymm_qm2_yy = 20 (the last 2 digits of year of the 2nd month of the quarter 1-month prior to yyyymm)
+- yyyymm_qm3_yy = 20 (the last 2 digits of year of the 3rd month of the quarter 2-months prior to yyyymm)

 will also be available for use in templates.

 so specifying
-- yyyymmdd = -1 where -1 is 20211231
+- yyyymmdd = -1 where -1 is 20210101

 will generate
 - yyyymmdd_yyyy = 2021
 - yyyymmdd_yy = 21
-- yyyymmdd_mm = 11
+- yyyymmdd_mm = 01
+- yyyymmdd_Mmm = Jan
+- yyyymmdd_MMM = JAN
+- yyyymmdd_mmm = jan
-- yyyymmdd_dd = 31
+- yyyymmdd_dd = 01
+- yyyymmdd_qm1_mm = 01 (the 1st month of the quarter of yyyymmdd)
+- yyyymmdd_qm2_mm = 11 (the 2nd month of the quarter 1-month prior to yyyymmdd)
+- yyyymmdd_qm3_mm = 12 (the 3rd month of the quarter 2-months prior to yyyymmdd)
+- yyyymmdd_qm1_yyyy = 2021 (the year of 1st month of the quarter of yyyymmdd)
+- yyyymmdd_qm2_yyyy = 2020 (the year of the 2nd month of the quarter 1-month prior to yyyymmdd)
+- yyyymmdd_qm3_yyyy = 2020 (the year of the 3rd month of the quarter 2-months prior to yyyymmdd)
+- yyyymmdd_qm1_dd = 01 (the day of the 1st month of the quarter of yyyymmdd)
+- yyyymmdd_qm2_dd = 01 (the day of the 2nd month of the quarter 1-month prior to yyyymmdd)
+- yyyymmdd_qm3_dd = 01 (the day of the 3rd month of the quarter 2-month prior to yyyymmdd)

 and specifying
 - yyyymmddhh = -1 where -1 is 2021123101